ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Match variables pass all that information along when assigned to other match variables, but lose all but one of them when assigned to a user variable or stored as the field of a fact.

+Some system functions take a string of a series of words and spread them onto a continuous region of match variables, using as many in a row to match the decomposition of the string.
+After all have been filled, the match varible after them is set to null.

 ## Factset

-Querying for relevant facts results in facts stored in an array called a factset, labeled @0, @1, etc.
+Querying for relevant facts results in facts stored in an array called a factset, labeled @0, @1, etc.  You can also incrementally add values to the factset yourself.
 You treat these as arrays to retrieve a fact, normally specifying at the same time what part of the fact you want.
 But you can't directly specify the array index to retrieve from.
 You specify first, last, or next.